 - Working overseas

-Six policies features that are essential for backpackers
+Six important policy features that are useful for backpackers

-Travel insurance can be the one means of financial assistance used to cover the major bills that you may be confronted with if something serious was to go wrong.
+Travel insurance can be an important means of financial assistance used to cover the major bills that you may be confronted with if something serious were to go wrong.
 These expenses can be even further blown out if you find yourself in serious trouble in a remote area.
-Here are four handy cover features that travel insurance can provide:
+Here are six handy cover features that travel insurance can provide:

 1. Extended policy duration